dib-lab/dammit/doc/_build/html/_sources/tutorial.txt

 Databases
 ---------

 If you're just starting, you probably haven't downloaded the databases yet.
+Here we'll install the main databases, as well as the `eukaryota` BUSCO database for our yeast dataset.
 This could take a while, so consider walking away and getting yourself a cup of coffee.
 If you installed dammit into a virtual environment, be sure to activate it first::

-    dammit databases --install
+    dammit databases --install --busco-group eukaryota

 Alternatively, if you happen to have downloaded many of these databases before, you can follow the directions in the `advanced databases guide <advanced-databases.html>`__.